Brochure By ID

-Tel Aviv University (TAU) International's undergraduate study abroad programs, established in 1968, offer a rich variety of college level courses in English for full academic credit while immersing students in Israeli culture.
-TAU International partners with various faculties at the University to offer students the option of interdisciplinary curricula each semester.
+The Lowy International School at Tel Aviv University's (TAU) undergraduate study abroad programs, established in 1968, offer a rich variety of college level courses in English for full academic credit while immersing students in Israeli culture.
+TAU's Lowy International School partners with various faculties at the University to offer students the option of interdisciplinary curricula each semester.
 In addition to intensive Hebrew language studies, courses are offered in the fields of International Relations, Social Sciences, Arts, Environmental Studies, History, Religion, Business, Jewish and Israel Studies, and more.

 Who Is the Program For?